 Sadly, your favorite droopy dog wasn’t made for the water.
 While Basset Hounds do hold the world record for having the longest ears, those ears, unfortunately, won’t work as paddles to keep him afloat in deep water.
 In fact, his thick bone structure, short legs, and bulky head all add up to one result: no swimming for this big boy.

 It’s pretty easy to assume that a Bulldog is averse to water.
-Their bowling ball-like proportions, little legs, and huge head all equate to never being able to paddle quick enough to support her own weight.
-Believe it or not, many reputable Bully breeders will even ask you for a home visit to ensure your backyard swimming pool is securely fenced-in before allowing you to bring a puppy home.
+Their bowling ball-like proportions, little legs, and huge heads all equate to never being able to paddle quick enough to support her own weight.
+Believe it or not, many reputable Bully breeders will even ask you for a home visit to ensure your backyard swimming pool is securely fenced in before allowing you to bring a puppy home.
 If you do opt to bring her to the beach, make sure your Bulldog is equipped with a doggy life vest to keep her safe and sound.

 Though his leggy look makes him appear to be a natural swimmer, the Boxer is brachycephalic.
 Much like Pugs, his flat face and short muzzle mean that the Boxer breed will seriously struggle to keep his mouth and nose above water.
 Additionally, he may lose his breath if left swimming for a long period of time.
 Water play activities should be limited to a romp under the sprinkler, a jog along the shoreline, or a lounge in a shallow kiddie pool.